PaulinCharliquart/eudract-py/README.md

 # eudract-py

-A simple python package to search for clinical trials in EUDRACT database.
+A simple python package to search for clinical trials in [EUDRACT](https://www.clinicaltrialsregister.eu/about.html).

 ## Installation